|Road:||A14 eastbound between J28A and J29|

 |Services type:||Single site located between junctions on one side of the road|

 Swavesey services was a service area on the A14 near Bar Hill.
 While the road and the facilities have changed somewhat, the place is at least still in use.

-Problems began in 1994 when it was confirmed that the A14 was to be replaced by a new motorway, which was unlikely to make space for a service area so small.
+The A604 became part of the new cross-country A14 route in 1994.
+At the same time, it was announced that the A14 would itself be replaced by a new motorway, which was unlikely to make space for a service area so small.
 As a result, Cambridge services was opened in 2000, positioned immediately prior to Swavesey, and providing a much larger range of facilities.
 This took a lot of Swavesey's trade, and left Swavesey with very little space to signpost itself.

 On a trivial yet interesting note, Swavesey services was positioned almost precisely on the Meridian line.
 This was another distinction that it lost to Cambridge.

 The forecourt was the first to close, and it became a hand car wash and a conservatory retailer - an unusual outcome for a place which was still accessed directly from the very busy A14.
 The Little Chef closed in 2010, and after being abandoned for a few years, it reopened as JK's fish and chip shop.
 The conservatory retailer changed to a tyre retailer.